ethereum/consensus-specs/test_generators/operations/README.md

 Operations (or "transactions" in previous spec iterations), are atomic changes to the state, introduced by embedding in blocks.

-This generators provides a series of test suites, divided into handler, for each operation type.
+This generator provides a series of test suites, divided into handler, for each operation type.
 A operation test-runner can consume these operation test-suites, and handle different kinds of operations by processing the cases using the specified test handler.